 USA Softball NCAA NFHS Base Runners Switching Bases When runners switch bases after a conference each runner on an improper base will be called out and the head coach ejected.
 An appeal is not required, it can be called when noticed by the umpire.
 8.7.Y EFFECT After proper appeal, when after a conference, base runners switch positions on the bases they occupied, the ball has been put back in play, and before the end of the half inning.
 Each runner on the improper bas shall be declared out and ejected, in addition the Head Coach shall be ejected for unsportsmanlike conduct.
 12.8.3 EFFECT No rule in NFHS Courtesy Runners A courtesy runner may be used for the pitcher and the catcher.
 Defensive changes involving the pitcher and catcher must be reported to the plate umpire.
 NCAA has no rule.
 Same as USA Softball with the following exception: In the top of the first inning only, the pitcher and catcher are identified as those players listed on the lineup as the pitcher and catcher; both must face at least the first batter on defense (one pitch).
 Defensive changes of pitcher and catcher do not have to be reported.
-8-9 Offensive Team Personnel congregating near Home Plate.
+8-9 Offensive Team Personnel congregating near Hom ne Plate.
 USA Softball has no such rule.
 This is controlled by the umpire with good game management.
 The players should be kept in foul territory as in NCAA's rule.
 Offensive team personnel shall congregate only in foul territory around home plate to congratulate runner(s).
-The offended team will be warned, any subsequences the batter-runner will 12.17.3 .4.2 EFFECT NFHS has no such rule.
+The offended team will be warned, any subsequences the batter-runner will declared out.
+12.17.3 .4.2 EFFECT NFHS has no such rule.
 This is controlled by the umpire with good game management.
 The players should be kept in foul territory as in NCAA's rule.
 Check Swing The Plate umpire may ask for help on check swings if they feel they did not have the whole play.
 The umpire on a pick off may ask for help if they feel they were missing an element of the play.
 They need not nor should not ask on pure judgment calls.
 Umpire Manual On a decision regarding a checked swing, when asked by the catcher, the plate umpire must seek a decision from the appropriate base umpire when the pitch is called a ball.
-On a decision regarding a pick- off when asked by either coach, the base umpire must confer with his or her 1 15.9.1.
-Any umpire's decision which involves judgment, such as whether a hit is fair or foul, whether a pitch is a strike or ball, or whether a runner is safe or out, is final.
-If there is reasonable doubt about some decision being in conflict with the rules, the coach or captain may ask that the correct 10-1-4
+On a decision regarding a pick- off when asked by either coach, the base umpire must confer with his or her partner.
+15.9.1.
+1 15.9.1.
+2 Same as USA Softball.
+10-1-4